AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ### How to set up a Postman environment for Experience Platform

 The following video guide outlines creating and setting up your Postman environment.
 The Postman environment will contain all your required headers for making API calls to the various collections provided below.
-Once set up, anytime a value expires such as an `ACCESS_TOKEN`, you can update the current value in the environment and this new value is used across all your collections.
+Once set up, any time a value expires, such as an `ACCESS_TOKEN`, you can update the current value in the environment and this new value is used across all your collections.

 >[!VIDEO](https://video.tv.adobe.com/v/28832)

 ### Import a Postman collection

-In order to utilize a postman collection, you need to have an environment set up.
-Once you have completed your environment setup, select the **Manage Environments** selector in the top-right corner.
+In order to utilize a Postman collection, you need to have an environment set up.
+Once you have completed your environment setup, select the **[!DNL Manage Environments]** selector in the top-right corner.

 ![manage environment selector](./images/api-guide/environment-selector.png)